 4. Einstein’s Desk

 It seems being the world’s most famous theoretical physicist does not go hand in hand with cleanliness.
 Einsteins’ desk is a mess of papers, books and (of course) his pipe.
 Still writing equations on his blackboard till the day he died, the Nobel Prize winner came up with theories we still use today, right here.

 5. Steve Wozniak/Steve Jobs Desk

-The office of the brains behind the Apple computer empire looks more like a garage, a warehouse, or perhaps even a refuse center.
+The office of the brains behind the Apple computer empire looks more like a garage.
 The King of the Nerds’ workspace is cluttered, and to the unenlightened eye, disorganized.
 However, in this case, a cluttered desk truly means a busy mind.
-Steve Wozniak reigns supreme in what most people would consider to be the messiest office on the planet… or is it his partner… the other computer geek named Steve ““ none other than Apple co-founder, Steve Jobs?
+Propped up with breeze blocks, electrical equipment everywhere and a skateboard?
+You know what they say “all work and no play….”

 6. Shakespeare’s Desk

 To write or not to write, that is the question Shakespeare faced in this grand office where he penned some of the greatest plays in history.
 Located at his former home in Stratford upon-Avon, his office is packed with books and paintings.
 His large desk has been host to love, tragedy and betrayal.